Facebook Twitter Youtube Instagram LinkedIn

 Ohio Showcase

-• History Museum - an exhibit telling Ohio’s story in conjunction with the Ohio History Connection
+• Ohio's Story - an exhibit telling the story of our great state in conjunction with the Ohio History Connection

 • Dining and Event Space - A food hall with multi-purpose dining and event space and incubator kitchens on the first floor, and additional dining and event space on the second story.
 Both levels include outdoor dining on a patio or balcony.